 A very light colored one was found on in shallow water on the lagoon side of Kwajalein Island by Christina Sylvester.

-After some consideration and encouragement from a knowledgeable colleague, we decided to include the animal below among the juveniles of Philinopsis reticulata.
-This 9mm long specimen, however, was much lighter in color than a similar-sized animal we consider a juvenile P. reticulata, but the more specimens of that species we find, the more variable it seems to be.
+After some consideration and encouragement from a knowledgeable colleague, we decided to include the animal below among the juveniles of Tubulophilinopsis reticulata.
+This 9mm long specimen, however, was much lighter in color than a similar-sized animal we consider a juvenile T. reticulata, but the more specimens of that species we find, the more variable it seems to be.
 This individual was found on an Enewetak Atoll lagoon pinnacle at night, in Lyngbya algae at a depth of 15 meters.

 Created 28 January 2007